 Skate Oakville Members may also submit a complaint in confidence to the Ombudsman at firstname.lastname@example.org Skate Oakville is dedicated to nurturing a culture that supports skating in a fun and friendly environment that challenges everyone to perform at their very best.

-PreSchool: Skaters require CSA approved hockey helmet with a face mask
+CanSkate (3-5 yrs): Skaters require CSA approved hockey helmet with a face cage

-CanSkate: Skaters require CSA approved hockey helmet, face mask is optional
+CanSkate (6-10 yrs): Skaters require CSA approved hockey helmet, face cage is optional

-TeenSkate: Skaters require CSA approved hockey helmet, face mask is optional
+TeenSkate: Skaters require CSA approved hockey helmet, face cage is optional

-Adult LTS: Skaters require CSA approved hockey helmet, face mask is optional
+Adult LTS: Skaters require CSA approved hockey helmet, face cage is optional

 Hockey helmets are designed to help protect against head injuries occurring on ice, whether from a fall or collision.
 A bicycle helmet, for example, is designed to protect against head injuries should a fall occur while riding a bicycle.
 It is important to ensure that when a skater is on the ice, they are protected with equipment designed for their sport or activity.